 The principal purposes of our IPO were to increase our capitalization and financial flexibility, create a public market for our stock and thereby enable access to the public equity markets by our employees and stockholders, obtain additional capital, and strengthen our position in the healthcare data analytics applications and services market.
 We used a portion of the Note Offering proceeds to pay the cost of the capped call transactions related thereto and to prepay in full all outstanding indebtedness under our credit agreement with OrbiMed.
-We cannot specify with certainty our plans for the use of the net proceeds we received from these offerings.
-However, we intend to use the net proceeds we received from our IPO and Secondary Public Equity Offering for working capital and other general corporate purposes.
+We cannot specify with certainty our plans for the use of the net proceeds we received from our IPO and the sale of 4,882,075 shares (inclusive of the underwriters' over-allotment option to purchase 636,792 shares) of our common stock at \$53.00 per share in August 2021 (our Secondary Public Equity Offering) for working capital and other general corporate purposes.
 We may also use a portion of the net proceeds from these offerings for the acquisition of, or investment in, technologies, solutions or businesses that complement our business.
 Our management has broad discretion over the specific use of the net proceeds we received in these offerings and might not be able to obtain a significant return, if any, on investment of these net proceeds.
 Investors will need to rely upon the judgment of our management with respect to the use of proceeds.
-If we do not use the net proceeds that we received in our IPO, the Note Offering, and Secondary Public Equity Offering effectively, our business, results of operations, and financial condition could be harmed.
+If we do not use the net proceeds that we received in our IPO, the Note Offering, and our Secondary Public Equity Offering effectively, our business, results of operations, and financial condition could be harmed.